SrikanthChellappa/Image-Analysis-Using-TF-Keras-Train-Validate-Split/README.md

 # ML-Models
-ML Models for different use cases

-We are going to use medicinal image dataset (https://www.kaggle.com/datasets/bijlyborkatullah/medicinal-plant-bijly-withbg/data) to illustrate the data processing and model preparation.
-Also, we are going to use here a pre-trained inception(InceptionV3) model with custom layers on top of it for analysis & prediction of the medicinal plants data.
+We are going to use medicinal leaf image dataset (https://www.kaggle.com/datasets/bijlyborkatullah/medicinal-plant-bijly-withbg/data) from Kaggle to illustrate the data processing and model implementation here using TF/Keras.

-The advantage with this dataset as we see is the data is organized into training, validation and testing sub-folders but however the disadvantages are
-1. Small volume of data for each of the classification under each of the sub-folders
-2. Datasets are restricted to be collected from a country
+We are going to develop two(2) different kind of models using tensorflow and keras for the medicinal leaf recognition.
+These models commonly use keras image pre-processing utility for image dataset reshaping and pre-processing.

+The first(1st) model is a simple CNN/DNN model and offers flexibility to play around optimizing the layers and weights to improve the training and validation accuracy while miniming their losses respectively.

+The second(2nd) model is based on Transfer Learning where we are going to use InceptionV3 pre-trained model as the base and build custom DNN layers on top of it to quickly arrive at an optimized training/validation metrics.

+Both of these models can be downloaded and optimized further with additional data (or) you can try using it with a new image dataset from a different use case as well.

+Pls enjoy learning experience with TF/Keras to train a machine.